aspose-words/Aspose.Words-Products/words/net/conversion/docm-to-tiff/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert DOCM to TIFF Using C#" %}}

- In order to convert DOCM to TIFF, weвЂ™ll use [Aspose.Words for .NET](https://products.aspose.com/words/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert DOCM to TIFF, we’ll use [Aspose.Words for .NET](https://products.aspose.com/words/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.words)